jbenet/go-netcatnat/README.md

 - [getlantern/go-natty](https://github.com/getlantern/go-natty) - natty bindings in Go
 - [getlantern/nattywad](https://github.com/getlantern/nattywad) - natty and waddell client libs

+Note that this is over raw UDP, so you might see packets reordered or dropped.
+Someone can add SCTP.

 ## Install

 You'll need to install [a great many things](https://www.youtube.com/watch?v=Nembr1ZeRc8):